Operations

 The AWS CloudWatch Logs Insights page is displayed.
 A query is entered into the text field at the top of the page.

-Download the latest version at the following links:
+Downloading the latest version of the s3sns tool

-If you want to download the latest version of a tool, use the download links within the tool's respective section, above.
+If you'd like to download the latest version of the s3sns tool, use the download links above.
 If you'd like to download a specific version of a tool, follow the instructions below.

 Step 1: Confirm your Panther version

-In the upper right corner, click your user icon.
-The Panther version is at the bottom of the dropdown menu.
+2. In the upper right corner, click your user icon.
+Note the Panther version at the bottom of the dropdown menu.

-To download a specific version of a tool, construct the S3 download URL manually, using the following format:
+To download a specific version of s3sns, construct the S3 download URL manually, using the following format:

 • latest can replace version to download the latest version of the tool.